EEEYeSeong/AvatarSense/JOURNAL.md

 As someone who uses Oculus Quest 2 VR well, I wanted full tracking in VR (normally VR only recognizes the head and hands, but full tracking refers to recognizing the legs and other parts as well).

-After searching for related materials, I came across an open source VR tracker called SlimeVR.
+After searching for related infos, I came across an open source VR tracker called SlimeVR.

 Search for related information (including some Korean communities)<br>
 https://docs.slimevr.dev/diy/index.html<br>